ARMmbed/mbed-os-5-docs/docs/reference/api/drivers/SPI.md

 2 | 1 | 0
 3 | 1 | 1

 The SPI master generates a clock to synchronously drive a serial bit stream slave.
 The slave returns a bit stream, also synchronous to the clock.
+To communicate with multiple slave devices connected over the same SPI peripheral, you must use multiple SPI objects, one for each slave, but instantiate them with a different Slave select (SSEL) and configuration corresponding to each slave.
+Note that the SPI object automatically configures the SPI peripheral with the current object's configuration when the application code invokes the interfaces on the SPI object.

 ### SPI class reference